nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   "Registration in progress", if the authentication certificate registration request is sent from the security server to the central server (see [3.3.1](#331-registering-an-authentication-certificate));

 -   "Deleted", if the authentication certificate's information is deleted from the security server configuration (see Section [5.6](#56-deleting-a-certificate)).
+Notice that after the certificate is deleted, it will not be displayed in the table anymore.

 **Registration in progress** – an authentication certificate registration request has been created and sent to the central server, but the association between the certificate and the security server has not yet been approved.
 From this state, the certificate can move to the following states: